maityanubhab/EcoMamba-Net/README.md

-# EcoMamba: Economical State-Space Blocks for Scalable Medical Image Segmentation
+# EcoMamba-Net: Parameter-Efficient Architecture for Medical Image Segmentation

 This repository contains the official implementation for the paper: